Raspberry Pi

 Running

 The UART on the Raspebrry Pi is on GPIO 14/15 and is enabled by default in Clea OS.
-You can use a UART-USB adapter to connect these pins to the PC.
+You can use a UART-to-USB adapter to connect these pins to the PC.

 To run it: